A needed profession in need of new recruits

+Nurses are in high demand.
+America’s aging population, an increasing focus on preventative care and wellness, recent healthcare reforms and practitioners retiring from the field are among the many factors accounting for the national shortage of registered nurses.
 A Bachelor of Science in Nursing is widely considered a requirement for RNs seeking broader professional responsibilities and career opportunities.
-Our RN to BSN Completion Program is designed for registered nurses and caters to graduates of diploma or associate degree nursing programs, as well as, new graduates taking the NCLEX-RN examination.
+Our RN to BSN Completion Program — now housed in the John and Karen Arnold School of Nursing — is designed for registered nurses.
+It caters to graduates of diploma or associate degree nursing programs, whether new graduates just taking the NCLEX-RN examination or experienced RNs.

 Nursing classes are primarily delivered in a 7-week module format, allowing for completion in as little as 12 months.
 The course content, scheduled throughout the year in a 100% online format, is taught via innovative distance education technologies and features prompt instructor accessibility.
 RN to BSN students also receive personalized academic coaching and support.
 Tuition starts at $10,000, with deferment available.